 There are 10,000 satellites orbiting the Earth and the industry is prepared to launch another 33,000 over the next decade.
 As we prepare to welcome new spacecraft, inspect existing ones, and monitor old ones, HEO is extending its coverage by launching additional cameras as hosted payloads on third-party spacecraft.

 To unravel in-orbit mysteries and monitor existing satellites in unique orbits like high-low Earth orbit (High-LEO) and Geosynchronous orbit (GEO), we need exceptional tools.
 As our second in-orbit imaging system, Adler is set to revolutionise our understanding of spacecraft.
 Adler benefits from the knowledge generated by our first imager, the Holmes Imager.
-As Australia’s largest space telescope, it is optimised to achieve higher resolutions at a much larger frame rate, all in a compact design.
+As the largest camera dedicated to non-Earth imaging, it is optimised to achieve higher resolutions at a much larger frame rate, all in a compact design.